• Skip to primary navigation

 Ingredients

-• 2.5 tablespoon regular soy sauce not light or dark!
+• 2.5 tablespoon regular soy sauce or light soy sauce (avoid dark soy sauce)

-• 2 tbsp avocado oil or vegetable oil
+• 2 tbsp vegetable oil or any neutral oil

 Instructions

-• Once oil begins to smoke, pour in whisked eggs and quickly stir to form shape.
-Once the eggs form shape but are still moist, quickly toss and mix in rice.
+• Once the eggs take shape but are still moist, quickly toss in rice.
 If rice is clumped together, break apart in pan.

-• Sweep everything to the side, add remaining oil into empty space with green onions.
-Quickly mix green onions into rice and eggs.
+• Sweep everything to the side of the pan, add remaining oil into empty space with green onions.
+Mix green onions into rice and eggs.

-• Add soy sauce and sesame oil.
-Mix until grains are coloured brown and immediately remove off heat.
-Serve hot and enjoy!
+• Add soy sauce and sesame oil along the edges of the pan.
+Then toss until grains are colored brown.
+Remove off heat.
+Serve hot and enjoy while it's hot!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!